Lion (Australasian company): Wines

 As of 2020 Lion does not have interests in any Australian wine brands.

 In 2001 the Lion Nathan Wine group purchased a controlling interest in Australian wine companies Petaluma and Banksia, adding New Zealand wine company Wither Hills in 2002.
 In 2005, Fine Wine Partners (FWP) was established as a joint venture between distributors Distinguished Vineyards and Tucker Seabrook, Robert Hirst's company.
 Lion bought out Tucker Seabrook in 2008, becoming sole owner of the company.
 FWP included the brands Petaluma, Croser, St Hallett, Knappstein, Stonier and Tatachilla, four wineries, and a large distribution network.
 In 2016, Accolade Wines acquired FWP, with Lion concentrating its core business of beer and cider in Australia, but continuing to hold wine businesses in New Zealand and the United States.

-Distinguished Vineyards & Wine Partners was founded in 2008, and as of December 2020 owns a number of wineries and brands in the US (including Markham Vineyards and Textbook Wines in the Napa Valley of California) as well as in New Zealand (such as Wither Hills, Mt Difficulty, The Ned and Lindauer).
+Distinguished Vineyards & Wine Partners was founded in 2008, and as of December 2020 owns a number of wineries and brands in the US (including Markham Vineyards and Textbook Wines in the Napa Valley of California) as well as in New Zealand (such as Wither Hills, Mt Difficulty and Lindauer).